 - 3 How Do I Start Trading Options

 - 5 Why Should Investors Use Option Trading Strategies?

 What is an Option for Stocks?

 Before we get started, you may be asking what is an option.
-The short answer is that an Option, in the pure English sense of the term, is a choice.
+The short answer is that an Option is a choice in the pure English sense of the term.
 In the context of securities, it has a similar meaning.
-It is a contract which, once entered into, affords a choice to the buyer (of the contract), the ‘option’ to buy or sell the security underlying the contract, at the price agreed in the contract, till the time the contract expires.
+It is a contract that, once entered into, affords a choice to the buyer (of the contract), the ‘option’ to buy or sell the security underlying the contract at the price agreed in the contract, till the time the contract expires.

 Key features of Options: